Milad-Tz/Dataroadmap-Academy-Data-Science-Teaching-Resources/README.md

 - Machine Learning: Regression Techniques
 - Machine Learning: Classification Techniques

-## Terms Covered
+## Topics Covered
-This repository includes notebooks for different terms, ensuring a variety of examples and exercises:
+This repository includes notebooks for different topics, ensuring a variety of examples and exercises:
-- Term 1: Introduction to Data Science and Python Basics
+- Introduction to Data Science and Python Basics
-- Term 2: Data Manipulation and Cleaning with Pandas
+- Data Manipulation and Cleaning with Pandas
-- Term 3: Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
-- Term 4: Introduction to Machine Learning (Regression and Classification)
+- Introduction to Machine Learning (Regression and Classification)

 ## License
 This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.